 The above figure was posted at RealClimate (note this figure is not contained in their paper) with flat temperature intersecting with an extrapolated underlying rate of around 1C/Century seen between 1950 and 1998 at around 2020.

-Our projection for temperature, from figure 3 of our paper archived at arXiv and submitted to IJF, Structural break models of climatic regime-shifts: claims Read more [...]
-13 com
+Our projection for temperature, from figure 3 of our paper archived at arXiv and submitted to IJF, Structural break models of climatic regime-shifts: claims and forecasts is based on the current flat rate intersecting with an extrapolated underlying rate of around 0.5C/Century between 1910 and 1976, at around 2050.

 The replication of the highly influential Rahmstorf 2007 A Semi-Empirical Approach to Sea Level Rise, one of the main sources of projected sea level rise, was reported in the previous post.

-In a now discredited (and disowned) Rahmstorf et al 2007 publication, Steve McIntyre showed that Rahmstorf had pulled an elaborate stunt on the community by dressing up a simple triangular filter with "singular spectrum analysis" with "embedding dimensions", I can now report another, perhaps even more spectacular Read more [...]
-6 com
+In a now discredited (and disowned) Rahmstorf et al 2007 publication, Steve McIntyre showed that Rahmstorf had pulled an elaborate stunt on the community by dressing up a simple triangular filter with “singular spectrum analysis” with “embedding dimensions”, I can now report another, perhaps even more spectacular stunt.

 RealClimate was so concerned with our paper Structural break models of climatic regime-shifts that they felt compelled to post a paper by Swanson and Tsonis in response ;-), see Warming, interrupted: Much ado about natural variability.

 There are a number of similarities and differences.
 Firstly, ST09 uses a very different method, fitting periodic fluctuations in ocean temperature to spatially distributed data.
-Regime-shifts are recognized with a measure of coherence between areas, and their theory Read more [...]
-76 com
+Regime-shifts are recognized with a measure of coherence between areas, and their theory is that shifts are more likely when synchronized.
+With this approach, they arrive at major shifts in 1976 as we do, and in 2002, after the big 1998 El Nino.

 Renewable energy is a nice idea, but Peter Lang crunches the numbers and finds solar and wind power are crushingly expensive, do little for greenhouse gas reduction, and are ecologically dangerous.
 Cap and trade is actually a giant scheme to tax and redistribute, for the benefit of political insiders.